forge-55/bunkeros/FAQ.md

    - Steps to reproduce
    - Expected vs. actual behavior

-### What if I want vanilla Arch instead of CachyOS base?
+### Can I use BunkerOS configuration on vanilla Arch?

-BunkerOS's configuration can be adapted to vanilla Arch, but you'll lose:
-- BORE scheduler optimizations
-- x86-64-v3 optimized packages
-- LTO/PGO compilation benefits

-The BunkerOS environment (Sway config, themes, scripts) is Arch-compatible and can be installed on any Arch-based system.
+**Yes**.
+The BunkerOS environment (Sway config, themes, scripts) is designed for vanilla Arch and can be installed on any standard Arch-based system following the installation guide.

 ---